 • Transport for London (TfL) – Corporate Gates A–E

 In comparison, we see different ways to structure the process of construction projects we also noticed in the Dutch examples.
 Besides, the RIBA stages seem more related to the design and construction practice and the OGC and TfL systems seem more related to management and managerial control from the client’s side.
-Maybe it depends on the position you are in what is in the schedule or the timeline and what you see as important for work or control.
+Maybe it depends on the position you are in what is interesting to have in the timeline and what you see as important for your task (control).

 Sometimes literature presents the building process in a circular way instead of a linear process: Initiation – Preparation – Execution – Use – Initiation, etc. When the building or parts of the building are, after years of use, ready for refit or demolition the process starts again with an initiative to change, creating a new project.